 You will putt in directly downstream of Gatun Dam just in time to watch the jungle awaken, likely encountering some morning mist.
 This is the final stretch of the Chagres River, that flows into the Atlantic Ocean.

 After 3-4 hours of paddling through dense tropical forest, you will reach the Caribbean, with a view of the old Spaniard conquistadors' Fort San Lorenzo.
-You will be transported back in time as you explore the remains of the once crucially important fortress, that starting in the XVI century, prevented Caribbean pirates from using the Chagres to launch surprise attacks on Panama City in the Pacific.
+You will be transported back in time as you explored the remains of the once crucially important fortress, that starting in the XVI century, prevented Caribbean pirates from using the Chagres to launch surprise attacks on Panama City in the Pacific.

 After visiting Fort San Lorenzo and having lunch, we will head back toward Panama City and reach the hotel around 4 p.m.

 To get in and out of this area, by road, we will go across the Panama Canal by way of the Gatun Locks in our vehicle.
 This is a one of a kind experience because these are the only locks designed as a vehicular bridge.
 We will get familiar with the lock's operation as we wait on passing ships as they cross through, giving us a first hand look at the lock process.

 7th day: Departure

 On the 8th day we will send you off with a shuttle back to the airport.

 All mentioned transportation, rafts or duckies, sea kayak(tandem or single) and related gear, camping gear, guides, trip's meals.
 Our guides are trained in river and sea navigation skills, first-aid and CPR.

 2 nights in the huts of Embera Native Indian Villages

 2 nights at Tent Campsite on the shores of Gatun Lake